Antonius Maria Bodewig: Character of Fr Bodewig

 From this distance in time it is not possible to build a complete picture of Fr Bodewig as a person.
-In life, he was capable of stirring very different feelings in people.
+In life, he was said to be capable of stirring very different feelings in people.
 Extremely intelligent and a born communicator, Antonius Bodewig was single-minded, passionate and energetic in everything he did.
 There was undoubtedly a streak of stubbornness which prevented him from handling authority well, though towards the end of his life, Sr Xaveria Blas, an associate, was able to smooth his relations with authority, and also, perhaps, to encourage his religious superiors to appreciate his value.
 Bodewig attracted devoted followers even at the time when he was out of favour with Church authorities and his appealing and inspirational personality is still felt today.
 His portrait hangs in all the convents of the Sisters of the Queen of Apostles.

-As a motivator he was able to use his gifts of speaking to powerful effect and it is not hard to see why the Jesuits wanted him to remain teaching in their schools.
+As a motivator he was able to use his gifts of speaking to powerful effect, a possible reason why the Jesuits wanted him to remain teaching in their schools.
 Fr Paul Sonntag, in his memoirs, tells that as a young man considering a vocation he attended a fascinating lecture about India which caused him to decide then and there to become a missionary.
 From other information, it is almost certain that the speaker was Fr Bodewig, who, in his haste to continue his lecture tour, left before the younger man could speak to him.
 Fr Sonntag would later edit the journal Licht und Liebe ('Light and Life') which promulgated Fr Bodewig's ideals and he was eventually able to fulfil Fr Bodewig's dream of founding a missionary order dedicated to being "Indians to Indians".